 The Council uses only reputable employment agencies to source labour and verifies the practices of any new agency it is using before accepting workers from that agency.
-It also utilises a central government agency framework for the majority of agency workers that are required.
+It also utilises a central government agency framework for most agency workers that are required.